French telco Orange and ex-CEO found guilty over workers' suicides

 The court sentenced Lombard to a year in jail, of which eight months was suspended, and a 15,000 euros (US$16,680.00) fine in a landmark ruling.

-The traumatic episode of workers' deaths at the company, then known as France Telecom, in the late 2000s, led to deeep soul-searching over corporate culture in France.
+The traumatic episode of workers' deaths at the company, then known as France Telecom, in the late 2000s, led to deep soul-searching over corporate culture in France.

 The court also found Orange guilty of the same charge, and fined it 75,000 euros.